• Home

 Chairs of some standing committees are specifically identified in the SDPA Bylaws.
 The President is the chair of the Executive Committee, the Treasurer is the chair of the Finance Committee and the Immediate Past President is the chair of the Nominations, Elections and Awards Committee.
 In the event that the Immediate Past President becomes unable to fulfill the duties of chair of the Nominations, Elections and Awards Committee, the President-Elect will fill that role.

 Chairs of other standing committees are appointed by the Board.
 Board policy is to give preference to recommendations for standing committee chairs made by standing committee members.
-In appointing chairs for the Ethics and Standards Committee and the Continuing Education Committee, the Board will consider whether the individual proposed possesses appropriate knowledge and experience in applying ethical principles or in reviewing proposals for continuing education courses respectively.
+In appointing chairs for the Ethics and Standards Committee and the Continuing Professional Development (CPD) Committee, the Board will consider whether the individual proposed possesses appropriate knowledge and experience in applying ethical principles or in reviewing proposals for continuing education courses respectively.
 If no recommendations for chair are made by the standing committee members, the Board will appoint the standing committee chairs on its own initiative.

 Operating Committees